WHO IS EGGBO?

 songs.

-In October of '98, Eggbo and Chris White began laying the basic tracks
+In October of '98, Craig Smith and Chris White began laying the basic

-to Flight of An Urban Legend at the White House Studio in
+tracks to Flight of An Urban Legend at the White House

-Allandale,with brother Jason W assisting.
-Starting in a spare room the
+Studio in Allandale, with brother Jason White assisting.
+Starting in a spare

-size of a one-car garage,they rounded a handful of Austin's leading
+room the size of a one-car garage, they rounded a handful of Austin's

 contributing their own unique signature to his songs.